Tech For Good: Assistive Tech showcase at S3 World Stroke Day Open House

 No spill cup holder

-One of the stroke survivor visitors trying out a cup holder that’s designed to prevent spillage even if the user walks unsteadily and swings the drink about.
+One of the stroke survivor visitors trying out a cup holder designed to prevent spillage even if the user walks unsteadily and swings the drink about.

 He was visibly delighted and commented that it is the first time since his stroke that he is confident to hold a drink with his affected hand and walk.